Thursday, August 14, 2025

 The poodle looked at me.

-He was on his own.
+The poodle was on his own.

-A friend later told me that the poodle had been abandoned by the family for the summer vacation.
+Later that night I related this tale to my fellow doorman at les Bains-Douches and Grand Jacques shrugged saying that the poodle had been abandoned by the family for the summer vacation.

 "C'est le tradition."

-The driver was calling for his dog.
+The tanned driver got out and called for his dog.

 "Fifi, Fifi."